🎁 A holiday package to celebrate the season! Click here and shop now!

 I watched a good movie at the weekend vs I have watched a good movie at the weekend

 Both phrases are correct, but they are used in different contexts.
 "I watched a good movie at the weekend" is used when referring to a specific past event that happened over the weekend.
-On the other hand, "I have watched a good movie at the weekend" is used to emphasize the completion of the action of watching the movie, with the present perfect tense indicating a connection to the present.
+On the other hand, "I have watched a good movie at the weekend" is used to emphasize the completion of the action of watching the movie, with the present perfect tense indicating there is a connection to the present moment.

 I watched a good movie at the weekend